Hobson's choice: Common law

 In Meriwether v.
 Hartop, the court addressed the university's offer, "Don’t use any pronouns or sex-based terms at all".
 It wrote, "The effect of this Hobson’s Choice is that Meriwether must adhere to the university’s orthodoxy (or face punishment).
 This is coercion, at the very least of the indirect sort".

+In popular culture

+Possibly the most famous use of the expression in popular culture is as the title of Harold Brighouse's 1915 play of the same name, and its several screen adaptations.
+Of these, the most notable is David Lean's 1954 film, starring Charles Laughton, John Mills and Brenda de Banzie.

 Different from

 A Hobson's choice is different from: